ozwaldorf/principal_bruteforce/README.md

 # Principal Bruteforce

-Generate a principal id with a human readable prefix!
+Generate a principal id for the internet computer with a human readable prefix!

 ## Usage

 ```sh
 ./generate_ids.sh <number of threads> prefix_string [string2 ...]
 ```

+This will output a private key and a seed phrase file into a folder.
+You can then import the pem with dfx, and import the seed into plugwallet (root account)

 You can list an unlimited number of strings, but performance decreases with large amounts.